Ian Boucard: Political career

 He was selected as a UMP alternate in the 2015 departmental elections within the canton of Belfort 3, but MoDem candidates Julie de Breza and Christophe Grudler defeated the UMP ticket of Florence Besancenot and Damien Meslot in the second round, receiving 53.50% of the vote against their opponents with 46.50% of the vote.
 In April 2016, Boucard was designated departmental secretary of The Republicans (LR) in Territoire de Belfort.

 On 6 November 2016, Meslot confirmed that he would not seek a fourth mandate in the National Assembly, and Boucard was subsequently confirmed as the LR candidate in Territoire de Belfort's 1st constituency in the 2017 legislative elections a week later.
 He was officially invested as a candidate by the party on 14 January 2017.
 Although Meslot chose not to run for re-election and instead remain mayor of Belfort, he was still chosen as Boucard's alternate.
 In the first round on 11 June, Boucard came in second with 23.70% of the vote, with Christophe Grudler, candidate of the MoDem supported by La République En Marche! coming in first with 31.83% of valid votes.
 Boucard and Grudler advanced to the second round and the other candidates were eliminated; Jean-Raphaël Sandri of the National Front received 17.50% of votes, Anaïs Beltran of La France Insoumise secured 12.17%, and Bastien Faudot of the PS and MRC garnered 9.10%.
-Boucard was elected in the second round on 18 June with 50.75% of the vote, narrowly beating Grudler by 279 votes.
-He officially took his seat on 21 June with the inauguration of the 15th legislature, joining the LR group and serving on the National Defence and Armed Forces Committee.